supro200/fw-rule-manager/README.md

 This tool allows to build and manage firewall security rules based on values in an Excel spreadsheet.

 This allows an operator to use a familiar Microsoft Excel interface to manage firewall rules on real hardware devices without knowing device-specific CLI.
-At this stage security rules are built for JunOS only, but the application and data structures allow to manage the security configuration for other device types should this be needed.
+At this stage security rules are built for JunOS only, but the application and data structures allows an operator to manage the security configuration for other device types, should this be needed.
 The Excel file serves as a frontend and database.

-The tool itself doesn't deploy the generated configuration to firewalls, only generates output text files.
+The tool itself doesn't deploy the generated configuration to firewalls, it only generates output text files.
-However, it allows to deploy the configuration with pre-defined test devices to check if it gives the expected outcome.
+However, it allows an operator to deploy the configuration with pre-defined test devices to check if it gives the expected outcome.

 Main features:
    * Builds security rules, associated address book entries and application definitions